 This is usually more effective at restoring growth in small areas of the scalp, such as the hairline.
 However, minoxidil can trigger various side effects, including skin irritation.

-Finasteride is another well-known option.
+Finasteride (Propecia) is another well-known option.
 It’s a pill taken orally, unlike minoxidil, and can stimulate hair growth.
 One potential side effect is a slight decrease in male sex drive.

 Both minoxidil and finasteride require a long-term commitment, as they must be taken consistently to maintain results.